Chaipo-arch/experience_souris/README.md

 ---

-## 🧑‍🏫 For Beginners

-* Each module is **heavily commented** in English
-* Easy to see **what each part does**
-* You can run it as-is or modify for your own experiments

----

 ## 📈 Example Workflow

 1. Put `data_medium.csv` in `input/`
 2. Run `python main.py`
 3. Check `output/` for CSV results
 4. Check `images/` for plots

----

-## 📌 License

-This project is **open-source** and free to use.

----

-Si tu veux, je peux te faire une **version “super visuelle” du README**, avec **diagramme des modules et flux des données** pour qu’un biologiste ou débutant comprenne encore plus vite le fonctionnement.

-Veux‑tu que je fasse ça ?